xmrvsbeast/monerod-auto-restart/README.md

 # monerod-auto-restart

-These scripts will allow you to manage monerod resatrts automatically.
+These scripts will allow you to manage monerod restarts automatically.
 It will check if monerod is running, responsive, and in need of a restart based on a uptime that you can set

 **Change the the variables in each script to match your filesystem paths**